PhaethonPsychis/Fractional_City_A_Metaverse/0XDDRL.md

 ## TOKEN ECONOMY FOR DECENTRALISED COORDINATION
 The lab is an experiment aiming to push the boundaries in the creation of a self-organising ecosystem for education, research and development<br><br>
 A crypto economy enable participants to engage and raise their voice in a documented manner.
-The token is a membership subscription.
-It is also used as a vote.
+The token is a membership subscription that is also used as a vote.

+#### Incentives system
+The token allows us to create an incentives system.
+We want to provide the community with the means to coordinate work and allow participants to collaborate with each other to make decisions about a project.
+We want to enable the organic formation of self-organized permissionless working groups where everyone can participate and contribute.
 We will also use tokens to create a decentralized market for talent that enables people anywhere to contribute to value creation in a truly meritocratic fashion.<br><br>

 Tokens are the primary source of funding for the lab.
 We have setup a smart contract vending machine to sell the tokens at a fixed price.

 #### $DDRL Fractions of an iconic research lab